cheeeeeeeeeen/RoR2-ChensMineLimitChanger/README.md

 - Give a tip through Ko-fi: https://ko-fi.com/cheeeeeeeeeen

 ## Changelog

+**2.0.3**
+- Allow Lysate Cells to properly interact with the mod.
+- Add config option on how Lysate Cells should work with the turrets.

 **2.0.2**
 - Allow Backup Magazine to affect the changing of mine limits as well.